Adult Protective Services

 How to Report?

-For non urgent matters, an online referral can be made by submitting our Online Referral Form.
-Please note that you should not file the online referral form if the elder is in need of an emergency intervention or needs immediate attention.
+For non-urgent matters, an online referral can be made by submitting our Online Referral Form.
+Please note that you should not file the online referral form if the elder needs an emergency intervention or immediate attention.
 For those matters, please call the Elder Abuse Hotline by dialing 1-800-922-2275.
-When completing an online referral, it is important to provide as much information as possible and all required fields must completed in order for the referral to be submitted.
+When completing an online referral, it is important to provide as much information as possible, and all required fields must be completed for the referral to be submitted.
+A Mandated Reporter Form is not required if an online referral is completed.

-If an elder is in need of emergency medical or psychiatric evaluation, please call your local Police Department or Behavioral Crisis Intervention Program for immediate assistance.
+If an elder needs an emergency medical or psychiatric evaluation, please call your local Police Department/911 or Behavioral Crisis Intervention Program/988 for immediate assistance.

 Who is required by Law to Report?